4d-for-ios/4D-Mobile-App-Server-old/Documentation/Classes/Dev.md

 ### Use Dev class to update the server structure
 ### `updateStructure()`

 This method perform, on the server side, the structure adjustments for an optimised mobile data update.
-It will be especially useful if you create your mobile application from a local database copy and the you want to connect it to your production server.
+It will be especially useful if you create your mobile application from a local database copy and then you want to connect it to your production server.

 Pass as parameter a table name or a collection of table names according to your project definition and the method perform the structure adjustments.